-Paul Smolensky is an employee in the Deep Learning Technology Center and part-year Krieger-Eisenhower Professor of Cognitive Science at Johns Hopkins University.
+Paul Smolensky is a partner researcher in the Deep Learning Group and part-year Krieger-Eisenhower Professor of Cognitive Science at Johns Hopkins University.

 Before assuming his position at Johns Hopkins he was a professor in the Computer Science Department of the University of Colorado at Boulder.
 Prior to that, as a postdoc and Research Professor, with G Hinton, D Rumelhart & J McClelland he was one of the founding members of the Parallel Distributed Processing Research Group at UCSD, which produced the bible of the previous wave of neural network modeling, the two-volume ‘PDP books’.
 His BA and PhD are in (Mathematical) Physics from Harvard and Indiana University.

 He received the 2005 David E. Rumelhart Prize for Outstanding Contributions to the Formal Analysis of Human Cognition.